-Operational risks at Lemonade are mitigated by maintaining a strong risk control framework and culture.
-Please refer to section B. for the risk framework for a detailed description of the compliance risk framework.
+Operational risks at Lemonade Insurance N.V. are mitigated by maintaining a strong risk control framework and culture.
+Please refer to section B. for a detailed description of the compliance risk framework.
 All operational risks that are assessed as exceeding the set risk tolerance levels require management to determine a risk response in terms of accepting, controlling, transferring or avoiding risks.